hpi-bs2-st2020-ninjastorms-network/ninjastorms/README.md

     make

+One may encounter the error `mkimage: file not found` during compilation which can be ignored because the built image works anyway.
 When the build completes, the kernel binary can be found in the source tree as a file named `ninjastorms`.
 See [Supported Boards](#supported-boards) for the deployment process of the built kernel.

 ## Supported Boards